abcxyz/readability/README.md

 1. Add the team as a member of this repository with `triage` or greater permissions.
 You may need to ask a GitHub admin to help.

-1. Update `terraform/main.tf` and add a new readabilty stanza.
-The easiest thing to do is to copy an existing readability stanza and update `<lang>`.

-1. Create a new YAML file `terraform/<lang>.yaml` and add at least one maintainer.
+1. Create a new YAML file `config/<lang>.yaml` and add at least one maintainer.
 If you are the language owner, you can add yourself.

 1. Propose a Pull Request with the changes.